 74. Which of the following best describes the types of vape products you have used in the past 30 days?
-(CHOOSE ALL THAT APPLY)
+(Choose all that apply)

 Disposable vape product (e.g. Puff Bar, Fruyt Stik, Blu)

 Vape product that uses pre-filled pods or cartridges (e.g., JUUL, Suorin Drop)